wsldankers/bijson/README.md

 Bit 2 is the sign of the mantissa.
 Bit 3 is the sign of the exponent.

 After the length integer follow the exponent and mantissa, respectively.
 The length of the mantissa can be inferred from the bounding size.
+If this length is 0 then the number is 0.

-The mantissa and exponent consist of any number of 64-bit unsigned integers, the first of which is truncated if and only if the full 64-bit integer is not necessary to encode that part.
+The mantissa and exponent consist of any number of 64-bit unsigned integers, the last of which is reduced by one and truncated if and only if the full 64-bit integer is not necessary to encode that part.

 64-bit integers denote values between 0 (inclusive) and 10000000000000000000
 (exclusive).
+That's 1e19, the largest power of 10 that fits in a 64-bit unsigned integer.

-The value of the mantissa and exponent are equal to the zero-padded decimal representations of each integer concatenated (big-endian, so first value is the most significant).
+The value of the mantissa and exponent are equal to the zero-padded decimal representations of each integer concatenated in reverse order.
+In other words, the stored value is little-endian and the last value is the most significant.

-So this 17 byte sequence: [1, 2, 3] would mean:
+As an example, this 17 byte sequence: [1 (8 bytes), 2 (8 bytes), 3 (1 byte)]
-100000000000000000020000000000000000003
+would represent the value 400000000000000000020000000000000000001 (recall that the last value was reduced by one before storing).

 #### 0x30..0x3F: array